BladeRunnerJS/brjs-site/docs/use/config.md

   * `jettyPort`: The port the built in Jetty server will bind to (`7070` by default).
   * `defaultFileCharacterEncoding`: The input encoding for files read by BRJS (`UTF-8` by default).
+  * `ignoredPaths`: The list of paths that should be ignored when exporting via the `export-app` command (`.svn, .git` by default).
   * `loginRealm`: The login realm the Jetty server will use &mdash; only needed if you configure a login realm within `WEB-INF/web.xml` (`BladeRunnerLoginRealm` by default).
+  * `useNodeCommands`: Whether the Node.js versions of tools should be used in preference to the Rhino versions (`false` by default).
+  * `allowAnonymousStats`: Whether anonymous usage statistics can be made available centrally to help improve BRJS (_undefined_ by default).

 ### test-runner.conf